BenjaminRocco/GA_Project_3/README.md

     3. Subreddit Titles
     4. Scraping Subreddit Titles
     5. Saving, Viewing, Exporting DataFrames
-### `Data_Imports_and_EDA.ipynb`: Imports of datafiles and subsequent concatentation into one Dataframe.
-Exploratory data analysis (EDA), dummifying of target column, and modifications to Dataframe are detailed.
+### `Data_Imports_and_EDA.ipynb`: Imports of datafiles and subsequent concatenation into one DataFrame.
+Exploratory data analysis (EDA), dummifying of target column, and modifications to DataFrame are detailed.
 Resulting file is exported for future usage.
 #### Sections:
     1. Imports
     2. Loading Data